AdobeDocs/experience-manager-document-security.en/help/using/installing-configuring-aemdsext.md

 * 32-bit or 64-bit versions of Microsoft Office 2019 Professional Plus on Microsoft Windows 11 in English, French, German, Japanese, Italian, Spanish, Brazilian Portuguese, Korean, Simplified Chinese, or Traditional Chinese.

-* 32-bit or 64-bit versions of Microsoft Windows 10 in English, French, German, Japanese, Italian, Spanish, Brazilian Portuguese, Korean, Simplified Chinese, or Traditional Chinese.
+* 32-bit or 64-bit versions of Microsoft Windows 10 in English, French, German, Japanese, Italian, Spanish, Brazilian, Portuguese, Korean, Simplified Chinese, or Traditional Chinese.

   **Note:** *Document security extension for Microsoft Office is also expected to work on Microsoft Surface devices.*